TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab11.md

       descriptor of Method: MethodDescriptor

-Next, you need to store the property at a method declaration by defining a rewrite rule for `nabl-prop-site`:
+Next, you need to store the property at a method declaration by defining a Stratego rewrite rule for `nabl-prop-site`:

     nabl-prop-site(|lang, ctx, uris, states, implicits):
       Method(ty, mname, param*, var*, stmt*, exp) -> <fail>